NICHD-BSPC/intro-rnaseq-hpc/lessons/03_working_on_HPC.md

 ### Data Storage

 Data storage is measured in bytes, usually Gigabytes (GB), Terabytes (TB), Petabytes (PB).
-My laptop has 1 TB of storage, which is pretty standard for laptops.

 ### Memory

-Memory is a small amount of volatile or temporary information storage.
+Memory, in an HPC setting, refers to volatile or temporary information used by running processes - typically this refers to RAM (random access memory).
 This is distinct from data storage we discussed in the previous point.
 It is an essential component of any computer, as this is where data is stored *when some computation is being performed* on it.
 If you have ever used R, all the objects in your environment are usually stored in memory until you save your environment.
-My laptop has 16 GB of memory, which is a little higher than average.
+My laptop has 16 GB of memory available to it, for example.

 ## Why use the cluster or an HPC environment?